Last Updated on September 1, 2022

 - Different options are readily available, varying in color and capacity.

-- Straightforward and quick to get things up and running with this tent.
+- Straightforward and quick to get things up and running with this fire camp tent.

 - It’s lightweight and hence easy to transport.